A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Surveying Ageing Detection Techniques

-External tests usually involve automatic testing equipment and extra hardware or tools.
-These tests are typically required whenever observed magnitudes need special detection techniques or sensors not present in the system (\eg radiated electromagnetic emissions).
-External tests are most times much more expensive and cumbersome to carry out than self-tests.
-For this reason, they are mainly reserved for in-lab evaluations under controlled environments or post-mortem analysis, and are rarely deployed in the field.
+Offline testing usually involves automatic testing equipment and extra hardware or tools.
+These tests are typically required whenever the observed magnitudes need special detection techniques or sensors not present in the system (\eg radiated electromagnetic emissions).
+Offline tests tend to be much more expensive and cumbersome to carry out than online tests.
+For this reason, they are mainly reserved for in-lab evaluations under controlled environments and are rarely deployed in the field.
+Potential applications of offline tests are acceptance testing for quality assurance (\eg to detect counterfeits) and post-mortem analysis.